coderefinery/train-the-trainer/content/03-teaching-style.md

 they have inherited but lack a in-depth understanding of what's going on.
 That is why it is important to get accurate feedback, before and during the workshops to understand the learner profiles.

-> ## How to handle novices in CodeRefinery workshops {: .callout}
+> ## Exercise: How to identify learner profiles?

-> ## Exercise: Carpentries versus CodeRefinery audience
 >
-> Split into groups (3 to 4 persons).
-Discuss and summarize in the hackmd pad:
-> 1. Why does CodeRefinery target **competent practitioner**?
-> 2. Why is it important to be able to write code for attending a CodeRefinery workshop?
-> For this exercise, we suggest to read [Motivation and Demotivation](https://carpentries.github.io/instructor-training/08-motivation/index.html) from the Carpentries instructor training lesson.
-{: .challenge}
+> 1. How to idenitfy leaner profiles from surveys and during the class
+> 2. Which types of leaners should the leassons focus on {: .challenge}

 ---